Fort Custer Training Center

 Fort Custer Recreation Area is located on the south side of M-96 in Kalamazoo County, at 5163 Fort Custer Dr., Augusta, Michigan 49012.

 History

 Camp Custer was built in 1917 for military training during World War I. Named after Civil War cavalry officer General George Armstrong Custer, the facility trained or demobilized more than 100,000 troops during World War I, including 5,000 for Polar Bear Expedition as part of the Allied intervention in the Russian Civil War.

 The camp was first designed and built by civil engineer Samuel Arnold Greeley in just a few months to handle 35,000 men.

+The camp was also used to train the 14th Infantry "Wolverine" Division.

 In the years following World War I, the camp was used to train the Officer Reserve Corps and the Civilian Conservation Corps.

 World War II

 On August 17, 1940, Camp Custer was designated Fort Custer and became a permanent military training base.
 During World War II, the post had an area of 16,005 Acres, and Quarters for 1,279 Officers and 27,553 Enlisted Personnel.
 More than 300,000 troops trained there, including the 5th Infantry Division (also known as the "Red Diamond Division") which was sent to Iceland in 1942 to protect the North Atlantic convoy routes, and in 1944 landed in France shortly after D-Day.
 The division saw much combat and sustained heavy casualties, particularly at the Battle of Metz.
 In 1943, Fort Custer was the activation point for many Army inductees from Chicago, Illinois and other parts of the midwest.
 New troops received their equipment before being sent by train to Basic Training or other duty assignments.
 The primary purpose of the camp was to function as a Military Police Replacement Training Center.
 Fort Custer also served as a prisoner of war camp for 5,000 German soldiers until 1945.